gowda1268/Wazuh-Homelab/README.md

 This project documents the end-to-end engineering, deployment, and optimization of an enterprise-grade Wazuh SIEM/XDR telemetry pipeline across a distributed multi-OS network.
 The laboratory environment features a central Wazuh Manager orchestration node built on Ubuntu Server, capturing and analyzing endpoint security telemetry from two dedicated agent nodes — **Linux001** (Ubuntu Server VM) and **WindowsAgent** (Windows 11 VM) — stress-tested using a physical Windows 11 host as the external attacker profile.

-The entire detection array was managed, monitored, and stress-tested using a physical Windows 11 host system acting as both the primary administrative Control Center and the external network attacker profile.

 Beyond basic installation, this case study details advanced infrastructure troubleshooting—specifically resolving critical Java-backend storage watermark blocks via live Linux Logical Volume Manager (LVM) partition scaling.
 Finally, the pipeline was validated by engineering a real-time automated Active Response firewall block against automated network attacks and tracking high-severity insider threat privilege escalation attempts.

 ---